cjdbarlow/bedside-notebook/anaesthesia/neuro/aneurysm.md

 ##Intraoperative
 Aneurysmal Rupture:
 * Call for help
+* Determine if the aneurysm is exposed or unexposed
-* Reduce bleeding
+* Goals:
+	* Keep ICP low
+	* Balance maintaining CPP vs. exacerbating haemorrhage
+		* Exposed aneurysm: Rapid reduction in BP to reduce bleeding to allow surgeon to clip quickly
+		* Unexposed aneurysm: Induce a degree of hypotension
 	* Requires urgent surgical control of source
 	* **Reverse heparin** if in IR
 * Induce hypotension to reduce haemorrhage
 	* Target:
-			* SBP <100mmHg if in IR
+		* SBP ⩽100mmHg if in IR
-			* Reduction of haemorrhage if in OT
+		* Aim SBP 60-80mmHg or adequate reduction of haemorrhage if in OT
 	* Strategies
 	Multiple options; will depend on severity of haemorrhage and what is currently running/drawn up/available.
 Some include:
 		* Anaesthetic agents
 			* Propofol
 			Immediately available and intimately familiar, but may not be enough.
 			* Remifentanil bolus (e.g. 1ug/kg)
 			* Thiopentone
+			* Volatile
 		* Cardiac agents
 			* Adenosine
-				* Labetalol
+			* Labetalol 5-10mg
 			* Esmolol
 			* GTN
 			3-5mg/kg bolus, then 3-5mg/kg/hr, targeted to burst suppression.
 		* Compress ipsilateral carotid artery to reduce bleeding
 * Volume resuscitation
 	* Increase IVT rate
 	* Begin transfusion
 * Consider cerebroprotective strategies

-Induced Hypotension:
-* May be requested to reduce risk of aneurysmal bleeding
-* Aim SBP 60-80mmHg
-Consider:
-	* 5-10mg labetalol boluses
-	* Increase anaesthetic depth

 Cerebroprotection: